 Research Philosophy and Practice

-Careers and Employability on IFM
+Careers and employability on IFM

 Alongside the core teaching on IFM we also have significant input on careers development from our university careers support (including Rachel Mathia, Fashion Consultant), internship providers (Johari; Solo and others) and direct recruitment activity from companies such as Abercrombie & Fitch.

-Meet the Course Leaders
+Meet the course leaders

 Elaine Collinson B.A.
-(Hons), MPhil Elaine Collinson is Associate Professor of Marketing and the Course Leader for International Strategic Marketing.
+(Hons), MPhil Elaine Collinson is Associate Professor of Marketing and Course Leader for International Strategic Marketing.
 She has over 25 years' experience teaching in the area of marketing and is the Director of Postgraduate Studies and Director of Corporate Executive Relationships in the School of Social Sciences.

-Professor Michael Danson is Professor of Enterprise Policy and Director of Doctoral Programmes and the Course Leader for Research Philosophy and Practice.
+Professor Michael Danson is Professor of Enterprise Policy and Director of Doctoral Programmes and Course Leader for Research Philosophy and Practice.
 He has extensive experience of conducting research and providing policy advice on economic development, urban and regional labour markets, European and national programmes.

-Dr Christine Rutherford is an Associate Professor of Supply Chain Management in the Logistics Research Centre at Heriot-Watt University and Course Leader for Marketing Logistics.
+Dr Christine Rutherford is Associate Professor of Supply Chain Management in the Logistics Research Centre at Heriot-Watt University and Course Leader for Marketing Logistics.
 Her research is in the area of supply chain strategy and planning, she has worked with several blue chip companies helping them improve their supply chain planning processes through consultancy and bespoke training.

-Meet the Programme Director
+Meet the programme director